jhud/mygpt/README.md

 # mygpt
 An easily-trained baby GPT that can stand in for the real thing.
 Based on Andrej Karpathy's makemore, but set up to mimic a llama-cpp server.

+The main points of differentiation are that my version is token-based (tiktoken) with code to load up multiple text files as a trining set.
+Plus, it has a minimal server which is a drop-in replacement for the OpenAI REST API.

+So you can train the default tiny 15M parameter model, and use that in your projects instead of ChatGPT.

 This is not production-ready; it's a toy implementation for educational purposes.

 ## Setup